cca/libraries_wagtail/docs/startup.md

 > python libraries/manage.py createcachetable libraries_wagtail_cache
 ```

+There's a "bootstrap.sh" script that does all this but I list the steps above for precision's sake.

 ## Database & Search

 The database and search settings vary the most across local/dev/production environments.
-We define them in the libraries/settings/local_settings.py file (applied before base settings) and libraries/settings/local.py files (applied after base settings, not used right now).
-Here's an example local_settings.py:
+We define them in the libraries/settings/local_settings.py file (applied before base settings) and libraries/settings/local.py files.
+Here's an example local_settings.py for using a local postgres database:

 ```python
 PROJECT_DIR = os.path.dirname(os.path.dirname(os.path.abspath(__file__)))